Dilbert66/esphome-vistaECP/README.md

 Select the branch and configuration/source code files you need.<br>

-If you opted for the **MQTT example** code setup, then it's recommended to get an ESP32 as it's more powerful and the resulting software will consume more memory, otherwise up to you. // TO BE CHECKED

-Get the right ESP device.
 If you're unsure on what ESP model you need to get, then you can document at <a href="https://esphome.io/">ESPHome website</a>. *In theory*, any ESP device should work with ESPHome.
 Just make sure you have the GPIO numbers pin mapping, sometimes the pins don't match the ones reported in the pcb's silkscreen.<br>
 *Example for the Wemos D1 R2 -> <a href="https://cyaninfinite.com/getting-started-with-the-wemos-d1-esp8266-wifi-board/">link</a>*

 Now that you identified the panel, selected a source code and got an ESP device, it's time to choose a wiring configuration to the panel.

-I've provided various versions to fit within builders available parts and/or skills.
+I've provided various working versions to fit within builders available parts or requirements.
+None of these circuits need a pcb and can easily be built using point to point soldering on a proto board.

 1. Non-isolated simple version.
 Small parts count but resistor values are important.
 Signal levels are dependent on components used.
 Output pulse will not be optimal due to optocoupler use.